Consensys/permissioning-smart-contracts/README.md

 After this step, you should have the enode added to your whitelist.
 Please repeat this step for each enode that you want to add to the whitelist.

-## View the whitelist ##
+**View the whitelist**
 ```
 Rules.deployed().then(function(instance) {instance.getSize().then(function(txCount) {console.log("size of whitelist: " + txCount); var i=txCount; while(i>=0) {instance.getByIndex(i--).then(function(tx) {console.log(tx)})}});});
 ```

 ## Add and Remove Admin accounts

-When you first deploy the Rules smart contract, the account used to deploy it will automatically be set as an Admin.
+When you first deploy the Rules and Admin smart contracts, the account used to deploy them will automatically be set as an Admin.
 Only Admin accounts can add or remove nodes from the whitelist.

 If you want to add or remove accounts as Admins, use the following commands in `truffle console`: